-Pchedule pre-move and pre-installation meetings to determine what needs to be completed prior to moving in.
+Schedule pre-move and pre-installation meetings to determine what needs to be completed before moving in.
 For example, it’s easier to paint an office, renovate a bathroom with new hand dryers, or set up cubicles before your staff settles in.

 6. Think like an interior designer (or hire one)

 Po a walk-through and look over your new floor plan carefully to decide where each piece of furniture will go.
 Ideally, you should have a marked-up floor plan serving as a map laying out couches, desks, chairs, rugs, shelves, and other items.

 7. Build in a transition window